blisssome/mindreading_digits/README.md

 ## Dataset

 The dataset I am using in this project is called [MINDBIGDATA](https://www.mindbigdata.com/).
 There are plenty of dataset which were organized by David Vivancos and Felix Cuesta.
 From the dataset catalog I have decided to use "MNIST of Brain Digits 2015".
 Here we can find the readings from 4 BCI devices and the format is given as a .txt file.
 So far I've exprimented with Muse and MindWave BCIs that have 4 and 1 channels respectively.
 I initially wasn’t sure how useful single-channel readings from the MindWave would be.
 While the results weren’t exceptional, they were surprisingly promising.
+To my surprise the results from MindWave and from Muse were not so far apart.
+I've tried out many preprocessing techniques and architectures to achieve better results, however it does not seem to change the results that much.

+## Preprocessing

+In order to preprocess the data I wanted to follow the standard procedures that are usually done when working with EEG data which are band-pass filter and notch filter as well as converting the values to microvolts.

 # References